 Using natural light to brighten up your room reduces the need to use artificial lighting during the daytime.
 You can improve your home’s natural lighting by adding windows or skylights, smart placement of mirrors to direct sunlight to specific areas of the home and using window treatments to control the amount of sunlight that passes through your windows at certain times of the day.

-Aside from improving your home’s energy efficiency, natural lighting also offers other key benefits that make them an important factor when considering home design.
+Aside from improving your home’s energy efficiency, natural lighting offers other key benefits that make it an important factor when considering home design.
 For example, sunlight helps the body produce vitamin D, and natural light could also have mood-enhancing benefits that can help stave off stress and depression in certain individuals.

 6. Use The Right Light To Match Your Specific Task

-Another great way to save energy is to use more specialized lighting in different parts of the home.
-This technique, called ‘task lighting,’ is widely used in office buildings, but you can also apply it to your home.
 Some examples of using task lighting include placing lampshades at the bedside, adding mounted lights at your workplace desk, and reading lamps at your study table.
 You can use small LED and CFL lamps, which use up less energy compared to the more generally used room lighting.

 7. Dust-Off Light Bulbs